 The start of the school day is 8:20 a.m.
 With this in mind, parents/guardians are not to drop off students prior to 8:05 a.m.
 There is no supervision available for students dropped off prior to 8:05 a.m.
-Parents/guardians who are dropping off students at the start of the school day may use the Central Avenue entrance for the front of Deerfield School or the Sawmill Road entrance at the rear.
+Parents/guardians who are dropping off students at the start of the school day may use the Central Avenue entrance for the front of Deerfield School or the Sawmill Road entrance.
 The Sawmill Road entrance is for drop off in the back of Deerfield School during the morning only from 8:05 to 8:15 a.m.
 Once the doors close at 8:15 a.m. and staff is no longer supervising outside, drop off students MUST use the front entrance.

 Students coming to meet with a teacher for extra help in the morning will be required to receive a pass from the particular teacher prior to arriving in the morning.
-If a student does not have a pass, he/she will have to wait in the main office if the student was transported by bus.
-Students coming to meet with teacher for extra help in the morning will meet the teacher in the foyer at the main entrance of Deerfield.
+Teachers will meet students in the foyer of the main entrance if they have made arrangements for morning extra help.
+If a student does not have a pass, he/she will have to wait in the main office.